splunk/public-o11y-docs/synthetics/test-config/rum-synth.rst

 .. _rum-synth:

 ********************************************************************************
-Splunk RUM metrics integration
+Review Web Vitals for Synthetics tests in Splunk RUM
 ********************************************************************************

 .. meta::
     :description: Learn how to integrate Splunk RUM with Splunk Synthetic Monitoring.

 Splunk Synthetic Monitoring automatically collects Web Vitals for Browser tests.
-If you also want to measure Web Vital metrics against your run results, then integrate with Splunk RUM.
-Web vitals capture key metrics that affect user experience and assess the overall performance of your site.
+If you also want to measure Web Vital metrics against your run results, then integrate Splunk Synthetic Monitoring with Splunk RUM.
+Web Vitals capture key metrics that affect user experience and assess the overall performance of your site.
 Many businesses rely on search engines for users to discover their sites.
 Google uses Web Vitals to determine page ranking.

 .. list-table::
    :header-rows: 1